Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Experiments

 \subsection{Performance in Unknown Environments}

-Here we conduct more experiments on the high-bias environments to demonstrate the framework exactly alleviates the distribution shifts problem, including degree-related high-bias environments and neighborhood pattern-related high-bias environments.

-\textbf{Experiments on the neighborhood pattern-related high-bias environments.} To construct neighborhood pattern-related high-bias environments, we keep the nodes in the testing set (same as standard setting) unchanged and only select nodes in a specific small range of node homophily (What percentage of neighbor nodes are at the same classes) as the training set, so there are strong neighborhood pattern-related distribution shifts between training and testing.
-The specific statistics and results of the neighborhood pattern-related high-bias environments of snap-patents, genius, penn94, squirrel and pokec are shown in Table \ref{tab:patternhighbias-baselineresults}.

-\textbf{Experiments on the degree-related high-bias environments}.
-To construct degree-related high-bias environments, we keep the nodes in the testing set unchanged (same as standard setting) and only select nodes in a specific small range of degrees as the training set, so there are strong degree-related distribution shifts between training and testing.
-The specific statistics and results of the degree-related high-bias environments of twitch-gamers, genius, film, squirrel and chameleon are shown in Table \ref{tab:degreehighbias-baselineresults}.
+\textbf{For degree-related high-bias environments}, We keep the nodes in the testing set unchanged and only select nodes in a specific small range of degrees as the training set, so there are strong distribution shifts between training and testing.
+For low-bias environments, the training and test sets are the same as shown in Appendix C. The specific statistics and detailed experimental results of low-bias and high-bias environments are shown in Appendix C. Results of low-bias and high-bias environments shown in Figure \ref{fighighbias} show that the performance of INPL and LINKX degrades under strong degree-related distribution shifts compared to the low-bias case, but the performance decline of INPL is much lower than LINKX, which proves that INPL could alleviate degree-related distribution shifts in high-bias environments.
+Results of more baselines and additional datasets of twitch-gamers and pokec under degree-related high-bias environments are shown in Appendix C. More results of INPL and LINKX in different degree-related bias environments are shown in Appendix C. More experiments in {neighborhood pattern-related high-bias environments} are in Appendix C.

-From the results, we find that INPL outperforms different baselines under degree-related high-bias environments and neighborhood pattern-related high-bias environments.
-Although the performance of INPL also degrades under high-bias environments compared to the low-bias environments (the standard setting, results are shown in Table \ref{tab:results}), the degradation is smaller compared to the other baselines.
-This demonstrates the proposed INPL framework exactly alleviates the distribution shifts problem in different biased environments and learns invariant graph representation.